With weather warnings in place across the UK, we take a look at how the networks prepare for bad weather.

-8. How can customers contact their network operator?
+7. How can customers contact their energy network operator?

 In the event of a power cut then customers can call 105 free or contact their network operator directly (who's my energy network operator?).
 Customers can also call 105 if they spot damage to electricity power lines and substations that could put themselves, or someone else, in danger.
 If there's a serious immediate risk, they should call the emergency services too.
 105 is a free service, available to people in England, Scotland and Wales.
 Customers in Northern Ireland should call 03457 643 643.

 8. What happens after bad weather has passed?